-Pell Recalculation Date (PRD)
+- Pell Recalculation Date (PRD)

-The following example uses a semester start date of Monday, August 26th and the add/drop period end date of Sunday, September 1.
-The Pell Recalculation Date is September 2nd.
+The following example uses a semester start date of Monday, August 29 and the add/drop period end date of Sunday, September 1.
+The Pell Recalculation Date is September 5.

-- A student registers for 12 credit hours (full-time) for the Fall semester.
+- A student registers for 12 credit hours (full time) for the fall semester.

-- During the first week of classes on August 26th, this student drops one 3 credit classes leaving him with 9 credits.
-Since the PRD has not yet occurred, his pell grant will reduce to a prorated award based off 9 credits.
+- During the first week of classes starting on August 29, this student drops one three-credit class, leaving the student with 9 credits.
+Since the PRD has not yet occurred, the student's Pell Grant will reduce to a prorated award based on 9 credits.

-- If a student is dropping and adding the same amount of credits, this would not impact their pell award, unless they drop before the PRD and do not add classes until after the PRD.
+- If a student is dropping and adding the same amount of credits, this would not impact their Pell award, unless they drop before the PRD and do not add classes until after the PRD.

 Upcoming Pell Recalculation Dates

 Fall 2023: September 4, 2023